scifir/scifir-units/README.md

 ### Consumption of memory

+scifir-units is a very lightweight library, all classes require just some bytes to work.
+Then, it can be used in any electronics project, because the memory requirements can be meet.

+The prefix class sizes 1 byte.
+The dimension class sizes 6 bytes.

 The scalar_unit and vector unit classes, vector_unid_2d, vector_unid_3d and vector_unit_nd size more than a single float, which uses 4 bytes, but don't size a big amount and so, they can be used in great quantities for any purpose, cause they are very lightweight.

 The angle class uses only 4 bytes, and works perfectly fine, very similar to a normal float.
 Then, you can use it freely every time you need to do calculations that need angles.

+The coordinates classes have as member-variables scalar_unit classes, and then they size the bytes of the scalar_unit classes, for each scalar_unit class they have.

 ## Use cases